 If you are driving in snow, make sure you have snow chains.
 In some countries these are compulsory in snowy conditions.

-Polish up on your winter driving techniques
+Brush up on your winter driving techniques

-It’s advisable to increase your average following distance from the usual three or four seconds to eight or ten seconds.
+It's advisable to increase your average following distance from the usual three or four seconds to eight or ten seconds.
 Avoid skidding by applying the gas gentle to gain momentum.
-Most important of all, just be patient and avoid distraction
+Most important of all, just be patient and avoid distractions.

 Secure your belongings